FrederikRobinson/Chess/README.md

 - Implement promotion (The last piece of game logic)
 - Improve the look of the css
 - Add more tests for better coverage
-- Refactor to clean up the backend
+- Refactor to separate game and board classes
 - Create win/loss screen
 - Record a win loss record for each account
 - Display win/loss record to user